tscircuit/props/README.md

 This repo contains all the prop definitions and zod parsers for tscircuit builtin components, e.g. `<resistor />`, `<diode />`, `<capacitor />` etc.

+This repo is the source-of-truth for defining the React props, API changes begin here.
+The focus of the API is on ergonomics for the user (unlike [tscircuit/soup](https://github.com/tscircuit/soup) which focuses on ergonomics for a renderer)

 ```ts
 import type { ResistorProps, ResistorPropsInput } from "@tscircuit/props"
 import { resistorProps } from "@tscircuit/props"